BlackdogandGrayDog/DLNLP_assignment_23-SN19011823/Readme.md

 Before running the code, make sure to download the required GloVe embeddings file, `glove.6B.300d.txt`, from this link: [https://nlp.stanford.edu/data/glove.6B.zip](https://nlp.stanford.edu/data/glove.6B.zip).
 Due to size limitations, the file has not been uploaded to the repository.
 Place the downloaded `glove.6B.300d.txt` file in the same directory as the `main.py` file.
 If you plan to run separate files, copy the `glove.6B.300d.txt` file into the `Baseline_Model` and `Deep_Learning_Models` folders.

+Also, please ensure downloading all datasets and placed in to Dataset Folder.

 ### Directory Structure

 The repository is organized as follows: